-Total operating expenses/Total operating income Trends in individual expense items of significance eliminate anomalies and facilitate comparison.
+Total operating expenses/Total operating income Trends in individual expense items of significance

 MARC's analysis of earnings quality considers the bank's revenue mix, the stability of recurring earnings and the strength of its profitability metrics such as return on assets relative to its peers.
 Where a trend of declining profitability is observed, MARC will assess the prospects for bank profitability to normalise and the likely time frame in which this could occur and the nature of efforts to offset prevailing negative pressures stemming from developments such as margin pressures and high regulatory costs.